DevOps for IT Girls - Deploying Like a Queen

 ✅ Makes sure every new server is set up exactly the same way

-But updating your app manually every time you make a change?
+But updating the app by hand every time you tweak something?
 Girl, no.

 ✅ You push your new code to GitHub